 On Monday, March 16th, the Governor of Pennsylvania, Tom Wolf, came out with an order that all "non essential" businesses must close.
 Only a few business types were specifically detailed leaving those of us not listed with great uncertainty if we could remain open, or if we needed to close, or if we needed to modify operations to fit the guidelines.

-Our company's print shop had already started social distancing and increased normal disinfecting practices earlier in the week.
+Our company's printing service had already started social distancing and increased normal disinfecting practices earlier in the week.
 Social distancing is not difficult because we are automated as much as possible, and typically have roughly only 1 person per 586 sqft at any time.
-We saw that Monday's notice said retail must close, so the print shop closed its doors to the public, and continued with printMe1 and other new orders that were received online electronically to be shipped out by USPS mail.
+We saw that Monday's notice said retail must close, so the print shop closed its doors to the public, and continued with printMe1 and other new orders that were uploaded to our server for us to print and bind, then shipped out by USPS mail.

 Increasing need for Print on Demand Books